Garmin Fishfinder

 Q3: How do I share waypoints with friends?

-Q4: My sonar depth reading is inaccurate—what gives?
+Q4: My sonar depth reading is inaccurate—what should I do?

 9. Enhancing User Experience (UX) & Multimedia Integration